-Students who wish to drive to school must apply for and receive a parking permit, and must abide by the following policies:
+Students who wish to drive to school must abide by the following policies:

-- Apply for a parking permit in the Student Services Office, room 803.
-(Parking permit and parking are free of charge; duplicate or replacement permit tags are \$5 each.)
-You will be required to show us your valid driver's license and proof of insurance. - Parking permit tags must always be visibly displayed from front windshield. - Do not exceed the posted campus speed limit of 5 MPH - Obey all traffic signs including directional signs. - Park in designated areas only.
-Look for painted demarcations in the parking lots for where SVCTE students should park; do not park in SV Adult Ed parking areas. - No student parking in the visitor spaces (green zone), emergency access (red zones), staff parking lot (by Fire Tower), or the bus circle at any time during school hours. - Do not leave your car here overnight without permission.
+- Do not exceed the posted campus speed limit of 5 MPH - Obey all traffic signs including directional signs. - Park in designated areas only.
+Look for painted demarcations in the parking lots for where SVCTE students should park; do not park in SV Adult Ed parking areas. - No student parking in the visitor spaces (green zone), emergency access (red zones), staff parking lot (by Fire Tower), or the bus circle at any time during school hours. - Do not leave your car on campus overnight without written permission from administration.